villares/arc_tangents_and_bezier_studies/README.md

 ### Bezier approximation of an arc

-Processing *PShape* insfrastructure does not contain a fuction for embeding an arc in a larger polyline shape.
+Processing *PShape* insfrastructure (and *Py5hape* that depends on it) does not contain a fuction for embeding an arc in a larger polyline shape.
 The `b_arc` function provided here can be used inside `beginShape()`/`endShape()` as a kind of "arcVertex" (which doesn't exist).
 It follows mostly the Processing `arc` signature, but does not include PIE and CHORD modes.
 You can find demos at:

 - [`b_arc`](/villares_bezier_arc_aproximation/villares_bezier_arc_aproximation.pyde) Processing Python mode (also works with [pyp5js](https://berinhard.github.io/pyp5js) and [py5](http://py5coding.org))